Indicia-Team/drupal-8-modules-indicia-ai/indicia_ai/README.md

 * `/` allows the module to determine which classifier to call.
 Currently only NIA is supported.
 * `nia` specifies the Nature Identification API.
+* `plantnet` specifies the PlantNet API
+To use these APIs, ensure you have enabled and configured the corresponding modules.

 The body of the POST must contain an element with key, `image` and a value which locates an image file.
 It can be